 At the Start of State 2

-The survey stands out because it is incorporated as part of the process.
+The survey stands out because it’s incorporated as part of the process.
 Boxes and channels for feedback are usually voluntary.
-But by standardizing leadership feedback surveys, you ensure the collection of feedback continually throughout the work year.
-You get insights in real-time about what your employees think of you as a manager or as a leader.
+But by standardizing feedback pluse surveys, you ensure the collection of feedback continually throughout the work year.
+You get insights in real-time about what your employees think of management and leadership.
 You can compare such feedback to what other leaders and managers receive to benchmark yourself.
-There is no hiding behind voluntary mediums.
+There’s no hiding behind voluntary mediums.

 At the Start of State 3

-Also, the survey is structured, it covers multiple areas of feedback that can be provided to the leader or the manager.
-Boxes and channels usually do not provide any suggestions as to how to think about organizing feedback.
+Surveys cover multiple areas of feedback that can be provided to the leader or the manager.

 Leadership feedback includes multiple-choice questions and open-ended questions that capture all areas that make up effective leadership.
 It includes work acknowledgement, clarity of communication, level of autonomy, etc.

 We’ve seen just how important communicating vision and good mentorship is to increasing employee engagement.
-By including such questions, you are effectively ensuring that the right leadership styles and behavior are monitored to optimize employee engagement.
-You are not leaving it up to the leaders and managers to take action, you are making them accountable via surveys.
+By including such questions, you’re effectively ensuring the right leadership styles and behavior are monitored to optimize employee engagement.
+You’re not leaving it up to leaders and managers to take action.
+You’re making them accountable via surveys.

-If absolutely nothing is done, the one holding on to the basketball does not change their behavior.
-Teammates grow increasingly apathetic sensing no one cares.
-But if metrics are introduced that make it obvious that the basketball is not being shared, suddenly both parties have the impetus to change.
+If absolutely nothing is done, the one holding on to the basketball doesn’t change their behavior.
+Teammates grow increasingly apathetic, sensing no one cares.
+But if metrics are introduced that make it obvious the basketball is not being shared, suddenly both parties have the impetus to change.
 The introduction of metrics here is akin to the introduction of leadership feedback surveys.

 It’s important to take action.
 Leaders implementing surveys to understand and improve employee engagement may seem like a commonplace activity.
 But over 30% of leaders report to only occasionally think, or worse, never think about employee engagement.
 Just 26% of them say that it is something that they think about every day.
 Clearly, there is a diversity of opinions across the board about just how much to commit to employee engagement.

-Indeed, whether true or not, 60% of employees believe that a companywide employee engagement strategy does not even exist!
-If it’s one party that can enforce change the quickest, it would be leaders.
-By deploying the survey, the company’s intent to develop a culture of engagement is crystalized!
+Indeed, whether true or not, 60% of employees believe a companywide employee engagement strategy doesn’t even exist.
+If there’s one party that can enforce change the quickest, it’s leaders.
+By deploying surveys, the intent to develop a culture of engagement is crystalized.

-As a leader of a company, you will have a perception of your own management style and how conducive that style is to driving employee engagement.
+As an organization leader, you’ll have a perception of your own management style and how conducive that style is to driving employee engagement.
 But if you rely on anecdotal evidence only, it can be misleading.